TaTooKa/froth/docs/source/pages/dyingsun.rst

 ARMOR
 ^^^^^

 Characters can only use one piece of armor in each body part (reroll if repeated during character creation).
-You are *overencumbered* if using more than 3.
+You are *over-encumbered* if using more than 3.

 .. list-table:: Armor
    :header-rows: 1